ranapat/instancefactory/README.md

 [![](https://jitpack.io/v/ranapat/instancefactory.svg)](https://jitpack.io/#ranapat/instancefactory)

 ### Get it from source
-Check out the repo and have fun
+Check out the repo and have fun.

 ## Requirements
 * Java 11